pabloEntropia/essentia-labs/_posts/2019-02-07-invertible-constant-q.md

 ---
 A Constant-Q transform is a time/frequency representation where the bins follow a geometric progression.
 This means that the bins can be chosen to represent the frequencies of the semitones (or fractions of semitones) from an equal-tempered scale.
 This could be seen as a dimensionality reduction over the Short-Time Fourier transform done in a way that matches the human musical interpretation of frequency.

 However, most of the CQ implementations have drawbacks.
 They are computationally inefficient, lacking C/C++ solutions, and most importantly, not invertible.
-Which makes them unsuitable for applications such as audio modification or synthesis.
+This makes them unsuitable for applications such as audio modification or synthesis.

 Recently we have implemented an invertible CQ algorithm based on Non-Stationary Gabor frames [1].
 The [NSGConstantQ](https://essentia.upf.edu/documentation/reference/std_NSGConstantQ.html) reference page contains details about the algorithm and the related research.